 Allow at least two seconds' following distance behind other vehicles in good weather and road conditions (three seconds on a highway).

 Slow down for poor weather conditions or uneven roads and increase your following distance to at least four seconds.
-Remember that the distance required to stop increases in wet or slippery conditions (for example, if travelling at 60km/hr you will need at least 55 metres to stop).
+Remember that the distance required to stop increases in wet or slippery conditions.

 Don't speed up as someone is trying to pass you.
 Help the other driver get back into your lane by slowing down and making room.